-WAITING FOR THE TRAIN ON EVERSHOT STATION IN 1952
+WAITING FOR THE TRAIN ON EVERSHOT STATION IN 1952 married and continued to live in Dorset and taught for many years at Longbredy School.

-There was, I believe, a reason for their choice although it was never discussed with me.
-My mother's older sister, Myrtle Ruttley, had been a boarding pupil at LDS, probably from 1915-9.
-She was the oldest of four girls in the family and my grandparents must have struggled to pay for her education.
-My grandfather at 14 and became a pupil teacher at Melbury Osmond school.
+There was no money for any of Myrtle's younger sisters to follow her to LDS.
+My mother left school at 14 and became a pupil teacher at Melbury Osmond school.
 She went to Yeovil Technical college one day a week for training but this did not provide qualification.
 However she continued to teach until I was born and then returned to teaching after the war.
 After many years of service, mainly at Evershot School, she was finally granted professional qualification a few years before she retired.